Terminal

 • Democracy and Change, a group exhibition at the Klein Karoo National Art Festival, March 2004.
 (Catalogue)

-• Show Us What You’re Made Of, a group exhibition at The Premises Gallery, Johannesburg, March 2004.
+• Show Us What You’re Made of.
+A group exhibition at The Premises Gallery, Johannesburg, March 2004.

 • Mine(d)fields, a group exhibition of contemporary Swiss and South African art, Kunsthaus Baselland, Basel, Switzerland, August 2004.

-• Oppitafel, A group exhibition, The Art Space, Northcliff, Johannesburg, November 2004.
+• Oppitafel, a group exhibition, The Art Space, Northcliff, Johannesburg, November 2004.

 • 10 Years 100 Artists: The Exhibition Bell- Roberts Gallery, Cape Town, November 2004.